Kyle S. Hauptman: Career

 Prior to his public service career, Hauptman was Senior Vice President at Jefferies & Co where he traded US Treasuries and futures, managing a multi-million dollar trading book.
 Previously, Hauptman worked at Lehman Brothers as a bond trader in their New York City, Tokyo, and Sydney offices until the company collapsed during the 2008 financial crisis.

 Hauptman then served as policy consultant for the National Republican Senatorial Committee, as senior development manager at the American Enterprise Institute, and as Executive Director of the Main Street Growth Project, an advocacy group focused on protecting everyday Americans and small businesses from becoming caught in the crossfire of the effort to "reform Wall Street."

 Prior to joining the NCUA Board, Hauptman was appointed by the Securities and Exchange Commission Chair to a two-year term as a voting member of the Advisory Committee on Small and Emerging Companies.
 Hauptman also served on President Donald Trump's transition team in 2016.

 Hauptman left the SEC committee in 2017 to serve as Senator Tom Cotton's (R-Arkansas) advisor on economic policy, as well as Staff Director of the Senate Banking Committee's Subcommittee on Economic Policy.

+Throughout his career, he has been a frequent speaker on financial policy issues.
+Hauptman has delivered guest lectures at Columbia Business School, NYU Law School, the University of Mississippi School of Law, and the University of Alabama's Culverhouse College of Business.